matn7/CS-Notes/src/main/java/basic_java/hearts/JMM.md

 ### Proper synchronization

-- So far, we have seen that the JLS allows the JI compiler to generate code that makes single-threaded code faster by reordering or avoiding memory operations.
+- So far, we have seen that the JLS allows the JIT compiler to generate code that makes single-threaded code faster by reordering or avoiding memory operations.
 But what happens when other threads can observe the state of the (shared) variables in main memory?
 - The answer is, that the other threads are liable to observe variable states which would appear to be impossible ...